If you’re a small business owner, you want to give your business all the tools it needs to thrive.

 What are Microloans?

-There’s been a lot of buzz about microloans–like how they can help.
+There’s been a lot of buzz about microloans–like how they can help lift women out of poverty.
 But what are they?

 As the name implies, a microloan is a loan disbursed in a small amount to a business at a low interest rate.

 The SBA Microloan Program

 The US Small Business Administration (SBA) is one of the biggest examples of microfinancing lenders in the United States.